Bobobalink/Swerve-Simulator/README.md

   Selecting a new one will immediately change the simulation to using that setup.
 - The reset button will put the robot back at the origin and pointing directly up.

 Now that everything is setup, go to the `tasks/` folder and start coding!
 Read `0.
-General Instructions` and then go onto the first tasks.
+General Instructions` and then move on to the first task.

 Code locations:
 ---------------